 Janus Henderson Investors also proactively monitors and tests proxy votes for any actual or potential conflicts of interest.
 Janus Henderson Investors maintains a list of significant relationships for purposes of assessing potential conflicts with respect to proxy voting, which may include significant intermediaries, vendors or service providers, clients, and other relationships.
 In the event Portfolio Management intends to vote against the Guidelines with respect to an issuer on the significant relationships list, Asset Servicing will notify the Committee which will review the rationale provided by Portfolio Management in advance of the vote.
-In the event Portfolio Management as to an issuer on the significant relationships list, Asset Servicing will notify the Committee, which will review the rationale provided by Portfolio Management in advance of the vote.
-If the Committee, which will review the rationale provided by Portfolio Management in advance of the vote.
-If the Committee determines the rationale provided by Portfolio Management in advance of the vote.
+In the event Portfolio Management intends to exercise discretion to vote contrary to Proxy Voting Service's recommendations and with management as to an issuer on the significant relationships list, Asset Servicing will notify the Committee, which will review the rationale provided by Portfolio Management in advance of the vote.
 If the Committee determines the rationale is inadequate, the proxy vote will be cast as in accordance with the Guidelines or as instructed by the Committee.
 In addition, on a quarterly basis, the Committee reviews all votes that deviate from the Guidelines and assesses the adequacy of Portfolio Management's stated rationale.